 It was during the initial phases of Ameer's Paruthiveeran (2007) that Sasikumar began his groundwork for Subramaniapuram and left the production to focus on his film.
 Sasikumar started collecting old photos, banners and boards of shops to imitate the style of writing from that period and also searched the Internet extensively for photographs of the 80s.
 He especially researched photographs of wedding processions along the streets for a clear picture of how the roads looked and the kind of vehicles in use.
 The team relied on this visual information to construct the sets for the film.[4]

-Shanthanu Bhagyaraj was approached to play the leading role in the film and Sasikumar began discussions with his father K. Bhagyaraj over Shanthanu's availability.
+Shanthanu Bhagyaraj was approached to play the lead role and Sasikumar began discussions with his father K. Bhagyaraj over Shanthanu's availability.
 Bhagyaraj had been keen to ensure that Sakkarakatti (2008) was his son's first release, as the team had brought in a prominent producer S. Thanu and musician A. R. Rahman.
-Sasikumar stated that he was unable to wait for Sakkarakatti's release as he had loans to pay and moved ahead without the actor.[5]
+Sasikumar stated that he was unable to wait for Sakkarakatti's release as he had loans to pay and moved ahead without the actor.[5][6]
+Jai, who earlier appeared in Chennai 600028 (2007) was then selected to play the role after Sasikumar had seen him at Deva's residence and Jai signed up for the film without hearing the script under the basis that it was to be produced by director Ameer.[7]

 Music

-Subramaniapuram has five songs composed by newcomer James Vasanthan.[7]
+Subramaniapuram has five songs composed by newcomer James Vasanthan.[8]
 This is the first time a Tamil film featured a promotional song.
-(The song does not feature in the movie but has been released to media).[8]
-Sasikumar spoke of his apprehension to approach an established music director as he was a debut director himself.
-'I was not sure whether they would listen to me and give me what I wanted' he said in an interview.[4]
+(The song does not feature in the film but has been released to media).[9]
+Sasikumar spoke of his apprehension to approach an established music director as he was a debut director himself: "I was not sure whether they would listen to me and give me what I wanted".[4]
 Vasanthan had been Sasikumar's music teacher at St. Peter's boarding school in Kodaikkanal.
 Sasikumar approached James with the project and the music became a remarkable success.
-The film brought Vasanthan into prominence with the film's songs and background score gaining fame and being praised[9][10] and the song "Kangal Irandal" topping the charts and being cited as the "anthem of the year among the youth".[11]
-The song "Kangal Irandal" is based on Reetigowla raga.[12]
+The film brought Vasanthan into prominence with the film's songs and background score gaining fame and being praised and the song "Kangal Irandal" topping the charts.[citation needed] The song is based on Reetigowla raga.[10]
 Vasanthan composed all the songs in his home.
-Sasikumar revealed for the song "Kadhal Siluvayil", Vasanthan composed "almost 15 tunes before the director was satisfied" and this song was recorded by Shankar Mahadevan within 30 minutes.[13]
+Sasikumar revealed for the song "Kadhal Siluvayil", Vasanthan composed "almost 15 tunes before the director was satisfied" and this song was recorded by Shankar Mahadevan within 30 minutes.[11]

 Subramaniapuram was released two weeks after the bigger and high-profile Dasavatharam.
 The film was released only in Mini Udhayam but after the film's overwhelming response it later got released in theatres like Shanti and Sathyam Cinemas who were initially wary of releasing this film.
-The film ran successfully for 100 days.[14]
-The film's satellite rights was initially sold to Zee Tamil who later resold it to Sun TV.
-The film had its television premiere on both the channels on the same day.[14][15]
+The film ran successfully for 100 days.[12]
+The film's satellite rights were initially sold to Zee Tamil who later resold them to Sun TV.
+The film had its television premiere on both the channels on the same day.[12][13]

 Reception